-A study of the political, economic, and social development of America from discovery to 1789, with an emphasis on church-state relations and the struggle for religious liberty from 1607 to the American Revolution and the establishment of the Constitution.
+A study of the political, economic, and social development of America from discovery to 1789.

 Union and Disunion, 1789-1865

 Examines major events and developments through the lenses of religion, race, gender, class and culture.
 Emphasis is given to disestablishment of the churches, concepts of democracy, slavery, westward expansion, and the Civil War.